Guide

 3. Step 3

-Remove duplicate rows if needed.
+Remove duplicate rows if the file contains repeated records.

 4. Step 4

-Remove empty columns or unnecessary fields.
+Remove empty columns or unnecessary fields if they are not needed.

 5. Step 5